nplastir/MSc-Thesis/README.md

-This repository contains the Master Thesis of Nikos Plastiras with title:
+This repository contains the master's thesis of Nikos Plastiras with title:

 **"Optimization of tt+bb background simulation in the search for c-quark Yukawa coupling through the ttH(bb/cc) process in the CMS experiment at the LHC"**